marcnol/pyHiM/docs/source/user_guide/modules/preprocessing/make_projections.md

     -   sum: sums all planes
     -   MIP: maximum intensity projection

-## (Invoke)
+## Step by step
-To run this function exclusively, run *pyHiM* using the ``` -C makeProjections ``` argument.

 This routine take all 3D images and project its in 2D.
 Depending on the chosen *mode*, this module start to find the good set of Z-plans, where there is the least noise.
 This step give a range centered on a focal plan, named *zRange*.
 After, projection is done on this range either by sum or by maximum intensity projection.

 ## Graph